webdriverio/webdriverio/docs/guide.md

 Title was: Google
 ```

 Yay, Congratulations!
-You've just run your first Selenium script with WebdriverIO.
-Let's step it up a notch.
+You've just run your first automation script with WebdriverIO.
+Let's step it up a notch and create a real test.

 ## Let's get serious

 This was just a warm up.
 Let's move forward and run WebdriverIO with the test runner.
-If you want to use WebdriverIO in your project for integration testing we recommend to use the test runner because it comes with a lot of useful features that make your life easier.
+If you want to use WebdriverIO in your project for integration testing we recommend to use the test runner because it comes with a lot of useful features that makes your life easier.
 The first step is to create a config file.
 To do that just run the configuration utility:

 ```sh
 $ ./node_modules/.bin/wdio config